NAEP Doctoral Student Internship Program

 The re-envisioning quantitative information team focuses on expanding the nature and scope of reports based on NAEP data.
 The intern will be part of a multidisciplinary team composed of analysts, graphic designers, measurement scientists, and programmers.
 Projects in this topic area require interns to leverage their communication and information science skills to develop engaging and accessible reports for various audiences, such as educators, parents, policymakers, and researchers.

-The ideal applicant will possess an interest in communicating statistical information; experience creating advanced, interactive data visualizations; and demonstrable technical proficiency in their chosen programming framework.
+The ideal applicant will possess an interest in communicating statistical information; experience creating advanced, interactive data visualizations; and technical proficiency in R.

 Selected projects from prior interns in this area include: